The Run: Laufarija in Cerkno, Slovenia

 On stage, the voiceless, masked players are subsumed by their roles; with gestures, struts, prancing, and pratfalls that anchor this sweet, modest pageant.

 After another swig from the Innkeeper, I find a spot behind the stage, half out of the rain.

 Pust has been found guilty; the Flaxmen rise to surround and escort him through the crowd, off to await his execution the next day.

 That night, Cerkno is humming with costume parties, bands, and food under tents.
 Street lights illuminate St. Anne’s Church, and the sparkly Cerknica River in its hurried path through town.
 Through a wintry fog, the surrounding peaks have shifted, from yellow to a deep blue.

 With tomorrow, Shrove Tuesday, Pust is to be executed “by mallet”— a conk on the head from the Woodsman.
 With Pust and winter dispatched, Laufarijans will dance and rejoice.
 Since I kind of have a thing for the guy, maybe it’s just as well that I’m headed out of town.

 Besides, I wouldn’t want to do anything to hold up spring.

-Ericka Hamburg is a photographer, writer, graphic artist, and traveler.
+Ericka Hamburg is a photographer, writer, graphic artist, and traveler from NYC.
 She is drawn to folkloric expression, wildlife at peace, and quirky museums.
-Her visual storytelling-has appeared in numerous magazines, newspapers, and travel blogs.
+Her visual storytelling has appeared in numerous magazines, newspapers, and travel blogs.
 For more, see erickahamburg.com